-5. Possible future development of the parent-company
+5. Possible future development of the company

-As a leading Bulgarian insurance group, the company continues expanding its operations in Central and East Europe.
-In mid-term plan EIG's main purpose, through its subsidiaries, is to achieve a market share exceeding 5% for the CEE region in the General Insurance sector.
+As a leading Bulgarian insurance group, the company continues expanding its operations in Central and Eastern Europe.
+In mid-term plan EIG's main purpose is to achieve, through its subsidiaries, a market share exceeding 5% for the CEE region in the Non-Life Insurance sector.
 The company is interested in tangible penetration on the markets in Slovakia, Czech Republic and Hungary, and in improvement of existing companies' technical indicators.